 Environmentally friendly production

-Greater biodiversity thanks to organic farming and fewer pesticides
+Greater biodiversity in field, meadow and forest thanks to organic farming and fewer pesticides.

-Environmentally friendly production: for greater biodiversity and more life
+Environmentally friendly production methods: For more biodiversity and more life

-Organic foods are high-quality and sustainable.
+Organic foods are distinctive for their high quality, sustainable production.
 FiBL has compiled an overview of the key aspects in a brochure.
 It also addresses the differences between organic and conventional foodstuffs based on today's knowledge and illustrates them with various examples.